 Review of Raleigh Revere 2

 The Raleigh Revere 2 is a lower-budget road bike for women that incorporates traditional road bike geometry for comfort and performance.
-Raleigh made this bike more for comfort than for racing performance, though, which is evident in its heavy weight and short stack and reach.
+Raleigh made this bike more for comfort than for racing performance, which is evident in its high weight and short stack and reach.

 The Raleigh Revere 2 uses a Double Butted Alloy Disc Frame with Thru-Axles.